-Although it may feel embarrassing if you think you may have Bacterial Vaginosis (also known as BV), it is actually a very common condition that affects a lot of women — and it’s easy to find and buy an effective treatment like Metronidazole discreetly online.
-But if you’ve never heard of it, you might be wondering, ‘what is Metronidazole?’
+Although it may feel embarrassing if you think you may have Bacterial Vaginosis (also known as BV), it is a very common condition that affects a lot of women — and it’s easy to find and buy an effective treatment like Metronidazole discreetly online.
+But if you’ve never heard of it, you might be wondering, ‘What is Metronidazole?’

-In the guide below, we will be covering everything you need to know about Metronidazole, from Metronidazole uses, to dosage, to how quickly Metronidazole takes to work.
+In the guide below, we will be covering everything you need to know about Metronidazole, from Metronidazole uses to dosage, to how quickly Metronidazole takes to work.
 Read on for more information about the popular BV treatment.

 Metronidazole is a very effective and fast-acting treatment, which is why it is one of the most popular medicines used to treat BV and other infections.